rackerlabs/support-how-to/content/rackspace-email/rename-a-rackspace-email-mailbox.md

 ### Before you begin

-If the user mailbox is set up on a [local email client](/how-to/cloud-office-support-terminology) profile such as Outlook or Mac Mail, export the user's local profile.
+If the mailbox is set up in a [local email client](/how-to/cloud-office-support-terminology) profile such as Outlook or Apple Mail, you should export the user's local profile.
 After the mailbox is renamed, the local profile must be recreated.
 Exporting the profile before renaming the mailbox prevents the loss of mail data.
-See [Update devices to connect to the renamed mailbox](#Update-devices-to-connect-to-the-renamed-mailbox) if the mailbox has already been renamed.

 ### Rename a Rackspace Email mailbox